lenafaure/homepage/README.md

-Homapge welcome website of the CSS course - LMD
+###Learn Modern Developer - CSS Course

+Home page of the website and link to other projects